bitovi/academy/src/technology-consulting/7-setting-expectations.md

 ## Balancing progress and oversight

-There will always be a tradeoff between moving a project forward and getting signoff from a client or stakeholder.
-You may often deal with clients who say they want to be involved in many layers of decisions but they are so busy or nonresponsive that progress becomes blocked waiting for their approvals.
+There will always be a tradeoff between moving a project forward and getting sign-off from a client or stakeholder.
+You may often deal with clients who say they want to be involved in many layers of decisions but they are so busy or non-responsive that progress becomes blocked waiting for their approvals.

 We’ve found the best practice for balancing these concerns is to optimize for progress, but give stakeholders plenty of opportunities to weigh in or course correct.
 In other words, in most cases, move forward with your best judgement, but visibly document your course via emails or tickets, in a way where clients can step in if they desire.